 - Fund and assist medical research into the prevention of baby loss.

 - Campaign for the government to keep stillbirth reduction a priority.

 Sadly, the UK still has one of the highest stillbirth rates in the developed world with the majority of deaths potentially preventable.
 This is unacceptable.

-Stillbirth rates have been consistently high over the last decade, running at an average of 5.35/1000 with no improvement between 2000 to 2009.
+Stillbirth rates were consistently high from 2000 to 2011, running at an average of 5.35/1000 with no improvement between 2000 to 2009.
 In 2012, MAMA Academy was launched which also saw the number of stillbirths significantly decline for the first time in 20 years.
 This decline was also due to the introduction of customised growth charts and growth assessment training by the Perinatal Institute.
 Since then the stillbirth rate for England has continued to drop year on year.

-In 2016, The Secretary of State set a target of a 20% reduction by 2020.
-The year-on-year reduction of stillbirths since 2010 from the previous average of 5.35/1000 to 4.35/1000 (latest ONS figures) represents a 19% drop, and over 700 fewer deaths a year.
-We are therefore well on our way to fulfil that target, but more work needs to be done.
+In 2017, The Health Secretary set a target of a 50% reduction by 2025 (brought forward from the previous target of 50% reduction by 2030).
+The year-on-year reduction of stillbirths since 2010 from the previous average of 5.35/1000 to 4.2/1000 (latest ONS figures) represents a 21% drop, and over 800 fewer deaths a year.
+We are therefore on our way to fulfil that target, but more work needs to be done.

-We are a relatively new charity in need of funding to keep MAMA Academy running.
+We are always in need of funding to keep MAMA Academy running.
 Any donation you can give us will be very gratefully received.
 Donations can be made via BT My Donate who will claim Gift Aid for us.
 If you would like to organise a fundraising event, please contact us as we are full of ideas and would love to help promote your event!

 We welcome your feedback and value your support.
 Please get in touch: